OpenCashDAO/contracts/README.md

     - `capability`: mutable
   - If the proposal is a replace proposal, then the nftCommitment must be of 36 bytes and holds the following information:
     - `category`: daoCategory
-    - `commitment`: `36 bytes <ProposalID (4 bytes), ThreadLeft (2 bytes), ProposedScriptHash (32 bytes)>`
+    - `commitment`: `38 bytes <ProposalID (4 bytes), ThreadLeft (2 bytes), ProposedScriptHash (32 bytes)>`
     - `capability`: mutable
+  - exists in the [Controller.cash](#controllercash) contract

 Once the proposal is eligible to be passed, the proposal is executed.
 During this process, the `threadLeft` is decremented by 1 for each thread that is minted, removed or replaced. until it reaches 0, at which point the proposal is fully executed.

 During the proposal execution, the votes and commitmentDeposit are locked in the timeProposalNFT.

-Once all the threadsLeft reaches 0, the timeProposalNFT is burned and the votes and commitmentDeposit are returned to the proposalNFT allowing the votes to take back their tokens.
+Once all the threadsLeft reaches 0, the voteProposlNFT is turned immutable, the timeProposalNFT is burned and the votes and commitmentDeposit are returned to the proposalNFT allowing the votes to take back their tokens.

 #### VoteNFT
-Each vote cast results in the issuance of a VoteNFT.
+Each vote cast on a proposalresults in the issuance of a VoteNFT.
   - `category`: daoCategory
-  - `commitment`: 12 bytes
+  - `commitment`: 12 bytes `< ProposalID (4 bytes), VoteAmount (8 bytes) >`
   - `capability`: immutable
-  - `breakup`: < ProposalID >< VoteAmount >
+  - exists with the voter

 ### License